Skip to main content

 • Completed application with Chiropractic Centralized Application Service (ChiroCAS) (for some programs)

-• Face-to-face interview required by many programs
+• Interview required by many programs

 Suggested Pre-Chiropractic Courses: (Admission requirements and prerequisites may differ from school to school so it is important to check with schools for specific requirements.)